ashusah/-bulk-api/docs/CONCURRENCY_OPTIONS.md

-# Concurrency control options for `BulkApiService`
+# Concurrency control options for `ExternalSignalBatchSender`

 The service currently caps concurrent HTTP calls with a classic `Semaphore`, but there are two reactive alternatives that achieve the same goal without blocking the calling thread.
-The snippets below show how each approach would look inside `BulkApiService` and call out the trade-offs so you can pick the right guardrail for your deployment.
+The snippets below show how each approach would look inside `ExternalSignalBatchSender` and call out the trade-offs so you can pick the right guardrail for your deployment.

 > The examples omit unrelated details (status persistence, retries, etc.) to focus on concurrency.